 During my time in college, I had the opportunity to join many accounting clubs that could help me improve my resume and get a job for the future.
 I was in Beta Gamma Sigma, The CEO (or Entrepreneurship) Club, and Beta Alpha Psi.
 The accounting club that benefited me more than any other was Beta Alpha Psi (BAP).

-So I joined Beta Alpha Psi, but at first, I was very overwhelmed with how much it cost to join, how many points we had to get to be in good standing, and how much time I would have to commit.
+So I joined Beta Alpha Psi.
+At first, I was very overwhelmed with how much it cost to join, how many points we had to get to be in good standing, and how much time I would have to commit.
 I was very hesitant to pay my membership fee because I wasn’t even sure if I could make the commitment.
 However, I went ahead and forked over the cash in hopes that I would stay on top of everything required of me that semester.

-I was fortunate enough to receive offers from all six of the interviews and ultimately got to choose which job I wanted to take.
+I was fortunate enough to receive offers from all six of the interviews and got to choose which job I wanted to take.
 This was something I never thought would happen when I joined BAP.
-If I had known BAP would sincerely help me progress my career, I would have happily handed over my membership fee and laughed like I just got away with the biggest steal.
+If I had known BAP would help me progress my career, I would have happily handed over my membership fee and laughed like I got away with the biggest steal.

-When I look back at my time in BAP, I’m so happy I received multiple job offers from different firms and companies, but what I really am thankful for is the friendships that my membership inspired.
+When I look back at my time in BAP, I’m so happy I received job offers from different firms and companies, but what I am most thankful for is the friendships that my membership made.
 These friends helped me get through the toughest parts of college.
 One of the coolest things that I learned from making all these friends is that you can never have too many.
-I started to love walking the hallways at school and being able to consistently say hi to people I know.
+I started to love walking the hallways at school and being able to say hi to people I knew.
 I also liked walking into every class and knowing at least half of the people that were there.

-When I look back, I can still feel the nerves of handing over my membership fee, the pressure of meeting the club requirements, and the loneliness of not knowing a single person in the organization when I joined.
-I do not want other new members to feel the same way, so I decided the best way I could give back was to join the board.
-If new members ever feel distressed about the amount of work involved, I can put their minds at ease.
+When I look back, I can still feel the nerves of handing over my membership fee, the pressure of meeting the club requirements, and the loneliness of not knowing a single person in BAP when I joined.
+I did not want other new members to feel the same way, so I decided the best way I could give back was to join the board.
+If new members ever felt distressed about the amount of work involved, I could put their minds at ease.